A cohort-based series for Program Officers

 - Hilda Polanco, Founder and CEO, Fiscal Management Associates, LLC

 * Please note: Participants will automatically be registered for all three sessions in this three-part Applied Finance workshop series once you register for the first session.
-Due to the hands-on nature of these sessions, they will not be offered via remote access.

 This is a cohort-based series open to Philanthropy New York Members only.
 We are registering a group of participants that agree to attend all three sessions, as each program’s learning outcomes build on the next session.